jsbaker760/highres_dynamics/README.md

 This repository is grouped into two major parts:

 * [local_analysis](#all_figures)
-  * local_analysis/all_figures.m calls all functions in local_analysis/scripts necessary to reproduce each figure in the manuscript provided that pre-computed data structures are included.
+  * local_analysis/all_figures.m calls all functions in local_analysis/scripts necessary to reproduce the figures in the manuscript, provided that pre-computed data structures are included.

 * [snakemakes](#snakemake_raw_data)
   * These snakemakes were run in Slurm-based HPC environments to generate consolidated data structures from raw reads including genome assemblies and SNP tables, which were then analyzed locally (all_figures.m)

 # data-availability
-raw reads are available on the NCBI Sequence Read Archive under Bioproject #PRJNA1052084.
+raw reads are available on the NCBI Sequence Read Archive under [Bioproject #PRJNA1052084](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA1052084).

 Pre-computed data structures small enough to be uploaded to GitHub are in local_analysis/data, including:
   * lineage coassemblies, annotations, and SNP tables (data/lineage_coassemblies)